The Level 6 Advanced Diploma

 When does the course start?

 The course runs once a year.
-The next cohort of the Advanced Diploma will start on 9 September 2025 and will run until May 2026.
+The next cohort of the Advanced Diploma will start in September 2026.

 How is the course delivered?

 The course is delivered entirely online and can be accessed from anywhere in the world.
-There will be a combination of workshops; online materials, independent study and reading; collaborative group work and discussion boards; assignment writing; and optional group drop-in sessions.
+There will be a combination of workshops; webinars; online materials; independent study and reading; collaborative group work; assignment writing; and optional group drop-in sessions.
 Students are also supported via direct tutor interactions and 1on1 sessions throughout the course.

 How are students assessed?

-Students are assessed via two peices of coursework: a professional portfolio and a collaborative group project.
+Students are assessed via two pieces of coursework: a professional portfolio and a collaborative group project.

 How easy is it to combine the Advanced Diploma with full-time employment?